Universe at War: Earth Assault: Plot

-Universe at War: Earth Assault, begins during year 2012 when an alien species called the ”Hierarchy” enters Earth to strip mine and threaten the planet.
-Before this alien species has arrived, observatories and scientists on Earth gave warning of aliens but the human race, as a whole, is not able to organize a unified military front against these alien forces.
-Also, because the Hierarchy has vast military experience from invading and destroying other planets in the universe, the human race is not able to withstand Hierarchy's alleged terror attack threats.
+Universe at War: Earth Assault, begins during the year 2012 when an alien species called the ”Hierarchy” enters Earth to strip mine and threaten the planet.
+Before this alien species arrived, observatories and scientists on Earth gave warning of aliens, but the human race, as a whole, is not able to organize a unified military front against the alien forces.
+Also, because the Hierarchy has vast military experience from invading and destroying other planets in the universe, the human race is not able to withstand the Hierarchy's alleged terror attack threats.

-The Novus (a race of machines fighting the Hierarchy to avenge fallen creators of them) arrive just in time to save Washington, D.C. which has U.S. military creating a last stand.
-They then proceed to establish bases, using guerrilla tactics to harass the Hierarchy while investigating why the Hierarchy has delayed in using their ultimate weapon "the Purifier", to utterly eradicate all life on Earth and proceed to strip mine the planet.
-Over the course of these missions the Novus field commander Mirabel, a cloned member of Novus' creator species, manages to befriend the human General Moore, in charge of leading what's left of the US forces after the initial Hierarchy invasion, and together they are able to launch an attack on a Hierarchy Material Conduit and use it to enable Mirabel to board one of their command ships, learning that Kamal Re'x, the overseer in charge of the Hierarchy forces on Earth has purposefully delayed the Purifier's activation in order to use it to destroy the Novus forces when they arrive on Earth before scuttling the command ship to kill Mirabel.
-She manages to escape from the crashing ship but is unable to warn the Novus forces before they launch an attack on the Novuscommand base, damaging the portal that Novus were planning to use to return to Earth and forcing the Novus leader, known only as the Founder, to sacrifice himself to prevent it from exploding and destroying what's left of the Novus forces.
+The Novus (a race of machines fighting the Hierarchy to avenge the fallen creators of them) arrive just in time to save Washington, D.C., which has the U.S. military creating a last stand.
+They then proceed to establish bases, using guerrilla tactics to harass the Hierarchy while investigating why the Hierarchy has delayed in using their ultimate weapon, "the Purifier", to utterly eradicate all life on Earth and proceed to strip mine the planet.
+Over the course of these missions the Novus field commander Mirabel, a cloned member of Novus' creator species, manages to befriend General Moore, in charge of leading what's left of the US forces after the initial Hierarchy invasion, and together they can launch an attack on a Hierarchy Material Conduit and use it to enable Mirabel to board one of their command ships, learning that Kamal Re'x, the overseer in charge of the Hierarchy forces on Earth has purposefully delayed the Purifier's activation to use it to destroy the Novus forces when they arrive on Earth before scuttling the command ship to kill Mirabel.
+She manages to escape from the crashing ship.
+Still, she's unable to warn the Novus forces before they launch an attack on the Novus command base, damaging the portal that Novus was planning to use to return to Earth and forcing the Novus leader, known only as the Founder, to sacrifice himself to prevent it from exploding and destroying what's left of the Novus forces.

-With the Novus portal destroyed and forces they had scattered Kamal gives the order for the Purifier to be primed for activation, however, while distracting the Novus from the Purifier, Hierarchy field commander Orlok accidentally trips an ancient alarm in the Egyptian pyramids, and the Masari, asleep beneath the Earth's oceans, begin to waken.
-Though the Masari mothership initially creates a signal that prevents the Purifier from being used, the Hierarchy bombard the ship from orbit and Orlok boards it to destroy the jamming signal transmitters.
+With the Novus portal destroyed and forces they had scattered, Kamal gives the order for the Purifier to be primed for activation; however, while distracting the Novus from the Purifier, Hierarchy field commander Orlok accidentally trips an ancient alarm in the Egyptian pyramids, and the Masari, asleep beneath the Earth's oceans, begin to waken.
+Although the Masari mothership initially creates a signal that prevents the Purifier from being used, the Hierarchy bombards the ship from orbit, and Orlok boards it to destroy the jamming signal transmitters.